-Find out everything you need to know about SAP HANA
+Find out everything you need to know about SAP's in-memory database platform

 SAP HANA is an in-memory database platform that allows data to be analysed at high speed by processing information stored in RAM memory, rather than having to access it from a hard disk or SSD.
 This enables other programs to work with vast quantities of data much more rapidly than they would otherwise be able to.

-As the name would suggest, SAP HANA was created by German software giant SAP and is still a proprietary product.
+As the name would suggest, SAP HANA was created by German software giant SAP and is still a proprietary product, with HANA standing for 'high performance analytic appliance'.
 However, many of the large enterprise hardware vendors, such as HPE, IBM and Dell Technologies, have products and services that are optimised for the software.

 How does SAP HANA work?

 SAP HANA, at its core, is a relational database management system.
 While that may sound rather boring and straight forward, if you want to carry out advanced data analytics at speed there's a lot more to get excited about under the bonnet.